shaanu22/Vagrant_Jenkins_Sonarqube_and_Nexus_Servers/README.md

 # Jenkins SonarQube Nexus vagrant machines
-This is setup for 3 machines Nexus , Sonarqube , Jenkins this will facilitate testing complete pipelines
+Automating the setup of 3 machines Nexus , Sonarqube , Jenkins this will facilitate testing complete pipelines for Devops

 # download the files